- Infrastructure as a service (IaaS) is a computing model that allows businesses to access computer hardware in the cloud.

 IaaS provides services for creating an effective business infrastructure in the form of server and network resources, allowing for the availability of a private cloud and virtualized local network.
 PaaS (platform as a service) caters to software developers, providing a platform and environments in which they can build applications and similar services over the internet.
 SaaS, or software as a service, offers a combination of IaaS and PaaS, granting access to a software application over the internet.
 Each of these solutions caters to a different type of consumer, whether they need hardware or software resources for specific tasks.

 Tip: Cloud computing is constantly growing and changing, just like your business needs.
-Read about the best cloud certifications to understand what qualifications to look for in a cloud provider.
+Read about Google’s Cloud Certifications to understand what qualifications you could have for your career.

 The benefits of IaaS